doccatdev/100-Days-of-Python-Course/README.md

 # Python-Course-Bootcamp
-This is my personal repository for Python Course Bootcamp by Jose Portilla in Udemy
+This is my personal repository for Python Course Bootcamp by Angela Yu in Udemy